-The reason for such a failure lies in the fact that love, for Kierkegaard remains “a matter of pure inwardness” – a retreat to an “interior” realm of the subject over and against the external world that includes other people.
+The reason for such a failure lies in the fact that love, for Kierkegaard, remains “a matter of pure inwardness” – a retreat to an “interior” realm of the subject over against the external world that includes other people.
 Consequently, Kierkegaard’s love is directed by the individual to his or her own subjectivity alone.
 The love of God becomes a love that “is determined only by the subjective qualities of the loving one, such as disinterestedness, unlimited confidence, unobtrusiveness, mercifulness, even if one is helpless oneself, self-denial and fidelity.”
-In such a way love denies not only reciprocity but also a separate existence of an-other beloved subject.
-To love god, or better to love the love of god, is consumed by the loving subject alone.
-Love thus can only be an appropriation of self-love.
+In this way love denies not only reciprocity but also the separate existence of an-other beloved subject.
+To love God, or better to love the love of God, is consumed by the loving subject alone.
+Thus, love can only be an appropriation of self-love.

-An appropriation of love means also that love is a positive form of critique because in resisting the world it is directed at affirming inner qualities of the individual that it wishes to constitute or to possess.
+The appropriation of love also means that love is a positive form of critique because in resisting the world it is directed at affirming the inner qualities of the individual that it wishes to constitute or to possess.
 Thus:

-“What is introduced here as an exegesis of Christian Love, is revealed, through a more intimate knowledge of Kierkegaard's philosophy, as supplementing his negative theology with a positive one, his criticism with something edifying in the literal sense, his dialectics with simplicity.”
+What is introduced here as an exegesis of Christian Love, is revealed, through a more intimate knowledge of Kierkegaard's philosophy, as supplementing his negative theology with a positive one, his criticism with something edifying in the literal sense, his dialectics with simplicity.

-For Adorno, the main problem with such a “positive” appropriation of love lies not in its “simplicity” per-se or its cultivating character, but rather in its rendering of other human beings superfluous.
-To put it differently, a retreat to an “interior” realm of the subject is made over against the external social world.
+For Adorno, the main problem with such a “positive” appropriation of love lies not in its “simplicity” per se, nor in its cultivating character, but rather in the way it renders other human beings superfluous.
+In other words, the subject retreats to an “interior” realm, as opposed to the external social world.

-Peter Gordon rightly pointed out that such a “philosophy of the interior” means that Kierkegaard’s love is “object-less” because it is directed by the individual to his or her own subjectivity.
+Peter Gordon rightly pointed out that such a “philosophy of the interior” means that Kierkegaard’s love is “object-less” because the individual directs love to his or her own subjectivity.
 But in his paper, Adorno accentuates more radically the consequential fact that Kierkegaard’s love is “universal” in being a love of no one.
 “Perhaps one may most accurately summarize Kierkegaard’s doctrine of love,” Adorno argues, “by saying that he demands that love behave towards all men as if they were dead.”
 Love can then “easily turn into its opposite, a universal hatred of human beings.”
 It “threatens, at any given moment, to become transformed into the darkest hatred of man.”
-Love, Adorno concludes, becomes “demonic love” – a retreat to pure inwardness to the extent of exhibiting animosity towards an imagined hostile exteriority which, again, include all human beings.
+Love, Adorno concludes, becomes “demonic love” – a retreat to pure inwardness to the extent of exhibiting animosity towards an imagined hostile exteriority which, again, includes all human beings.